AlecsGherghel/AlecsGherghel.github.io/menu/contact.md

 ***

 I tend to drink tremendous quantities of caffeine daily.

-You know have the [possibility to contribute to that](https://www.buymeacoffee.com/QpUyLRq); in exchange, you can listen to some [high-quality manually curated country music](https://www.youtube.com/playlist?list=PLLE9RuBz-3JnLIr9AAq6r25NnVSnhFqe7)
+You now have the [possibility to contribute to that](https://www.buymeacoffee.com/QpUyLRq); in exchange, you can listen to some [high-quality manually curated country music](https://www.youtube.com/playlist?list=PLLE9RuBz-3JnLIr9AAq6r25NnVSnhFqe7)